w3f/polkadot-wiki/docs/learn/learn-teleport.md

 ![teleport](../assets/asset-hub/teleport-asset.png)

-As you can see from the diagram above, there are only 2 actors within this model: the source and the destination.
-The way in which we transfer assets between the source and the destination are briefly summarized in the numbered labels on the diagram, and are explained in more detail below:
+As you can see from the diagram above, there are only two actors within this model: the source and the destination.
+How we transfer assets between the source and the destination is briefly summarized in the numbered labels on the diagram and explained in more detail below.

 ### Initiate Teleport